Company dissolution / Liquidation : What is it?

 - Prepare the liquidator’s report;

-- Meet in an extraordinary general meeting to close the liquidation with as agenda the examination of the liquidator’s report, the approval of the liquidation accounts, the final closing of the liquidation and to give discharge to the liquidator.
+- Hold an extraordinary general meeting to close the liquidation with as agenda the examination of the liquidator’s report, the approval of the liquidation accounts, the final closing of the liquidation and to give discharge to the liquidator.

-- Report and PV to be signed and legalized and registered ;
+- Report and minutes to be signed and legalized and registered ;

-- Filing afterwards of the Commercial Court, the liquidator’s report, the minutes of the SGM, and the certificate of deposit.
+- Submit the following documents to the trade court’s office: the liquidator’s report, the minutes of the EGM, and the certificate of deposit

-- Fill in the amending declaration of the Commercial Register (sign, stamp and legalize) ;
+- Fill in the amending declaration of the Trade Register (sign, stamp and legalize) ;

 - Filing the tax result declaration with the tax authorities.